Querétaro (city): Sports

 The city has one of the most modern stadiums in Mexico, the Estadio Corregidora, built for the FIFA World Cup held in 1986.
 Querétaro F.C. of the Liga MX plays there.

 One of the most popular sports in the city is bullfighting.
 There are two bullrings, Santa María, and Juriquilla.
 Santa María was inaugurated on December 22, 1963, and it has a capacity for 13,000 spectators.
 Juriquilla is much smaller but considered the most beautiful bullring in the country.

+The Conspiradores de Querétaro, founded in 2024, play in the Mexican Baseball League at the Estadio Finsus in nearby Huimilpan.

 Another popular sport is American Football which is played in different institutions (UAQ [Gatos Salvajes], ITQ [Zorros] & ITESM [Borregos Salvajes]), Querétaro has two college football teams, the Zorros of ITQ (ONEFA) and Borregos Salvajes ITESM campus Querétaro (CONADEIP).

 Golf is also quite popular, with numerous courses including: Juriquilla, Campestre, Balvanera, and El Campanario.
 San Gil and Tequisquiapan are located near the city itself.

 There are two wrestling or Lucha Libre Arenas in the city, the Arena Querétaro that has matches from the Consejo Mundial de Lucha Libre, the Desastre Total Ultraviolento, and the Auditorio Arteaga a multipurpose venue that hosts Libertadores de Querétaro basketball and AAA fights.

 The Auditorio Arteaga also serves as Basketball stadium for the city team Libertadores and for traditional wrestling, volleyball and other sports.
 This venue has a capacity of 3000 people seated.

 The Auditorio Josefa Ortiz is the largest multipurpose venue in the city, it serve for tennis matches (Davis Cup), Tae Kwon Do, Table Tennis, and other sports, it has a capacity of 6000 seated in stadium formation.

 Other sport facilities in the city include: